 This is a benefit to help people on a low income with paying rent.
 It might be available if you have savings of no more than £16,000 and a low income.
-Only those living in temporary or specified accommodation can now make new claims.
+Only those over pension age or living in temporary or specified accommodation can now make new claims.